UPPMAX/install-methods/apps/R_packages/R_packages-3.4.0-install-README.md

     mkdir $CLUSTER
     cd $CLUSTER/
     export R_LIBS_USER=$PWD
-    module load R/3.3.1
+    module load R/3.4.0

 Loading R loads a bunch of stuff including gcc that will be used for building R packages.
 So, like with perl_modules, R_packages is associated with a specific R module version.
-Make sure you are using R/3.3.1:
+Make sure you are using R/3.4.0:

     which R

-Set the cluster directory contents to be writable if installing new packages.
+Set the cluster directory contents to be writable for the owner only, if installing new packages.

     chmod -R ug+rwX .

  and run R:

     R

 Within R
 --------